nrd10/MiniShell/README.md

 The source code can be compiled to build a program that works as a minitarized version of a command shell.
 The Makefile provided can be used to compile an executable.
+The program requires installation of a GNU c++ compiler.

 This program can run the majority of commands that you would type into the command line.
 It can run any executable file specified and handles